 Our Team

-Dr. Jennifer Khoury – Lab Director & Principal Investigator
+Dr. Jennifer Khoury (she/her) – Lab Director & Principal Investigator

 In 2021, Dr. Khoury began her position as an Assistant Professor and Tier II Canada Research Chair in Interdisciplinary Studies in Neuroscience, in the Department of Psychology at Mount Saint Vincent University (MSVU).
 She also holds an adjunct appointment in the Department of Psychology and Neuroscience at Dalhousie University.